Pfizer-BioNTech COVID-19 Vaccine (Comirnaty) Description

 Pfizer-BioNTech COVID-19 Vaccine News

-February 25, 2021 - Pfizer Inc. and Germany-based BioNTech SE announced they have begun an evaluation of the safety and immunogenicity of a third dose of the Pfizer-BioNTech COVID-19 vaccine (BNT162b2) to understand the effect of a booster on immunity against COVID-19 caused by the circulating and potential newly emerging SARS-CoV-2 variants.
+February 25, 2021 - Pfizer Inc. and Germany-based BioNTech SE announced they had begun an evaluation of the safety and immunogenicity of a third dose of the Pfizer-BioNTech COVID-19 vaccine (BNT162b2) to understand the effect of a booster on immunity against COVID-19 caused by the circulating and potential newly emerging SARS-CoV-2 variants.
 The study will draw upon participants from the Phase 1 study in the USA who will be offered the opportunity to receive a 30 µg booster of the current vaccine 6 to 12 months after receiving their initial two-dose regimen.
 The study is part of the Companies’ clinical development strategy to determine the effectiveness of the third dose against evolving variants.

 February 22, 2021 - Data analyzed by Public Health England (PHE) shows the Pfizer-BioNTech vaccine provides high levels of protection against infection and symptomatic disease from the first dose.
 Early data from PHE’s SIREN study shows a promising impact on infection in healthcare workers aged under 65.
 Healthcare workers in the study are tested for COVID-19 every 2 weeks – whether or not they have symptoms.
 Data show one dose reduces the risk of catching infection by more than 70%, rising to 85% after the second dose.
 This suggests the vaccine may also help to interrupt virus transmission, as you cannot spread the virus if you do not have an infection.